vlang/vab/README.md

 ./vab -f -prod --name "V App" --package-id "com.example.app.id" --icon /path/to/file.png  --version-code <int> --keystore /path/to/sign.keystore --keystore-alias "example" /path/to/v/source/file/or/dir
 ```

-You can alos build debug builds and deploy directly to a device
+You can also build debug builds and deploy directly to a device for testing
 ```
 ./vab --name "V App" --package-id "com.example.app.id" --device-id deadbeef /path/to/v/source/file/or/dir
 ```